NVIDIA-Merlin/distributed-embeddings/_sources/Introduction.md.txt

 distributed-embeddings is a library for building large embedding based (e.g. recommender) models in Tensorflow 2.
 It provides a scalable model parallel wrapper that automatically distribute embedding tables to multiple GPUs, as well as efficient embedding operations that cover and extend Tensorflow's embedding functionalities.

+Refer to [NVIDIA Developer blog](https://developer.nvidia.com/blog/fast-terabyte-scale-recommender-training-made-easy-with-nvidia-merlin-distributed-embeddings/) about Terabyte-scale Recommender Training for more details.

 ## Features

 ### Distributed model parallel wrapper